 In the 4-Hour-Workweek, Ferriss loves nothing more than talking about how today’s online world has now opened up the real world for people who love to travel.
 More specifically, Tim outlines how the internet enables one to embrace a mobile lifestyle and travel to any city or country in the world, whenever you feel like it.

 Although the travel lifestyle he paints for us seems overly glamorous, it’s easy to understand why Tim Ferriss was so insistent on talking about it.
-After all, travelling is certainly an interesting aspect of life and the one incentive that was most likely to help influence his readers.
+After all, travelling is certainly an interesting aspect of life in addition to being something that would influence his readers.

 You see, when you create a nomadic lifestyle, you can literally go anywhere in the world.
 However, what the 4-Hour Workweek seems to skip or deliberately ignore is the fact that not everyone wants to travel.